adititiwariiiii/adititiwariiiii/README.md

-- 👋 Hi, I’m @adititiwariiiii
-- 👀 I’m interested in web development and designing
+Heyaaa, I’m Aditiinterested in web development and designing,currently learning IT
-- 🌱 I’m currently learning IT
-- 💞
 - 📫 How to reach me dm me at adititiwariiiii on instagram

 <!---